-Local prevalence data for a diagnosis of angina or coronary heart disease from a health professional are unavailable for this service area.
-In combined nationwide UIHO service areas, 3.6% of Al/ANs and 3.5% of the general population report a diagnosis of angina or coronary heart disease from a health professional.
+Local coronary heart disease data are not available for this service area.
+In combined UIHO service areas, 3.6% of Al/ANs and 3.5% of the general population have ever received a diagnosis of angina or coronary heart disease from a health professional.